Harrison's triple in 12th sends Pirates over Reds 5-4

-The Pirates blew a three-run lead in the eighth before rallying to end their four-game losing streak.
+After the Pirates blew a three-run lead in the eighth, their player who grew up in Cincinnati helped them end a four-game losing streak.

-Jordy Mercer was on first base after reaching on a fielder's choice when Harrison tripled into the corner in right field off Dylan Floro (1-1).
-Mercer avoided Tucker Barnhart's tag and slid his left hand across the tip of plate to break the 4-4 tie.
+Playing in only his third game since he returned from a broken left hand, Harrison had three singles and the 12th-inning triple off Dylan Floro (1-1) that scored Jordy Mercer, who avoided Tucker Barnhart's tag and slid his left hand across the tip of the plate.

+"That was the perfect storm for him - playing at home, a lot of people in the stands, coming off the disabled list," manager Clint Hurdle said.

+Earlier in his career, Harrison tried - and often failed - to provide a big moment when Pittsburgh visited his hometown.
+This one came naturally.

 Left-hander Steven Brault (4-1) pitched two innings.
 Kyle Crick escaped a bases-loaded threat in the 12th for his first career save, retiring Brandon Dixon on a grounder to end it.

-Francisco Cervelli hit a two-run homer, and starter Chad Kuhl drove in another run with a bunt single as the Pirates pulled ahead 4-0.
+Francisco Cervelli hit a two-run homer on Homer Bailey's 10th pitch of the game, and starter Chad Kuhl drove in another run with a bunt single as the Pirates pulled ahead 4-0.
 The Pirates wasted chances to break the game open by leaving the bases loaded twice.

+"I got strikeouts when I wanted to, for the most part," said Bailey, who gave up 10 hits and four runs while pitching into the sixth.
+"Tonight, a hanging slider in the first inning beat us."

 Kuhl allowed only one run while pitching into the seventh - Scooter Gennett homered for the second straight game.
-The Reds tied it in the eighth as closer Felipe Vazquez blew his second straight save chance.
+The Reds tied it in the eighth as closer Felipe Vazquez blew his second straight save chance, but Harrison rescued the Pirates in the 12th.

+"To put on a special performance and be the hero in your hometown is really cool," Kuhl said.

 Eugenio Suarez had a sacrifice fly off Michael Feliz.
 Vazquez came on with two outs and two aboard and gave up RBI singles by Alex Blandino and Jose Peraza that tied it 4-4.
 Vazquez is 9 for 11 in save opportunities.